-- 2.1 The principal, in consultation with their superintendent shall determine the starting time, breaks and recesses, lunch hour, and dismissal of his or her assigned school. - 2.2 Parental and transportation concerns are to be considered. - 2.3 Normally, kindergarten students are to attend the minimum of an equivalent of ninety school days. - 2.4 PreKindergarten students attend 12 to 15 hours per week which includes family engagement time.
+- 2.1 The principal, in consultation with their superintendent shall determine the starting time, breaks and recesses, lunch hour, and dismissal of his or her assigned school. - 2.1.1 The school day shall be structured to incorporate 315 minutes of instructional time and the required breaks as per The Education Regulations. - 2.1.2 When there is a change to start or end times of the school day, the principal shall consult with the transportation department. - 2.1.3 No later than May 31, the principal shall confirm their school day structure for the upcoming school year to their Superintendent of Schools. - 2.2 Parental and transportation concerns are to be considered. - 2.3 Normally, kindergarten students are to attend the minimum of an equivalent of ninety school days. - 2.4 PreKindergarten students attend 12 to 15 hours per week which includes family engagement time.
 The start and end dates for PreKindergarten coincide with the regular school calendar.